Vibrator (sex toy)

 A vibrator, sometimes described as a massager, is a sex toy that is used on the body to produce pleasurable sexual stimulation.
 There are many different shapes and models of vibrators.
-Most modern vibrators contain an electric-powered device which pulsates or throbs.
-Vibrators can be used for both solo play and partnered play by one or more people.
-Devices exist to be used by couples to stimulate the genitals of both partners.
-They can be applied to erogenous zones, such as the vulva, vagina, penis, scrotum, anus, or rectum for sexual stimulation, for the release of sexual frustration and to achieve orgasm.
-Vibrators may be recommended by sex therapists for women who have difficulty reaching orgasm through masturbation or intercourse.
+Most modern vibrators contain an electric-powered device that pulsates or throbs.
+Vibrators can be used for solo play, partnered play by one or more people, or in an orgy.
+Devices designed for use by couples as tools of genitals stimulation have been developed.
+They can be applied to erogenous zones, including the vulva, vagina, penis, scrotum, anus, or rectum, to stimulate the sexual response of both partners.
+The application of these devices can be used for the purpose of sexual stimulation, the release of sexual frustration, and the achievement of orgasm.
+Vibrators are a recommended treatment by sex therapists for women who experience difficulties reaching orgasm through masturbation or intercourse.